svenbolte/foldergallery/readme.txt

 * Misc settings - Permissions: force 777 permissions on cache folder.
 Leave it uncheck unless you really know what you do!
 * Misc settings - Orientation: Correct picture orientation according to EXIF tag.
 Rotated pictures will be overwritten.
 (Require EXIF library in PHP.)
 Delete the cache folder to apply to existing galleries.
 Most of these settings can be overridden using the corresponding shortcode

+A FOLDERSLIDER Options page allow to set the default paramaters of the sliders :

+* Transition Mode (mode): horizontal, vertical, fade
+* Caption Format (captions): none, filename, filenamewithoutextension, smartfilename (filename with underscores, extension and front numbers removed)
+* CSS (css): change the frame around slider: 'noborder', 'shadow', 'shadownoborder', 'black-border', 'white-border', 'gray-border'
+* Width and Height of the slider (width and height)
+* Speed (speed):  time between slides in seconds
+* Previous/Next Buttons (controls): true or false
+* Play/Pause Button (playcontrol): true or false
+* Start Slider Automatically (autostart): true or false
+* Pager (pager): true or false

+Default slider width is the width of the first picture unless the attribute width is set to a non-zero value.
+The height is calculate for each picture (to keep ratio) unless the attribute height is set to a non-zero value.
+Most of theses settings can be overridden using the corresponding shortcode attribute:
+	[folderslider folder="wp-content/upload/MyPictures" width=500 mode=fade speed=2.5 captions=smartfilename controls=false]
+This plugin uses bxSlider 4.2.5 by Steven Wanderski - https://bxslider.com

 == Installation ==